scantist-ossops-m2/ceph-ci/doc/mgr/telemetry.rst

 **ENROLLED**: Signifies the collections that were available in the module when the user last opted-in to telemetry.
 Please note: Even if a collection is 'enrolled', its metrics will be reported only if its channel is enabled.
+The STATUS column indicates whether the collection is being reported.

 **STATUS**: Indicates whether the collection metrics are reported; this is determined by the status (enabled / disabled) of the channel the collection